openstack-archive/group-based-policy-specs/specs/kilo/gbp-service-chain-driver-refactor.rst

 Node Driver
 This configures the service based on the “config” provided in the Service Node definition.

+Node Plumber
+The node plumber is an entity which takes care of plumbing nodes in a chain.
+By node plumbing is intended the creation/disruption of the appropriate Neutron and GBP constructs (typically Ports and Policy Targets) based on the specific Node needs, taking into account the whole service chain in the process.
+Ideally, this module will ensure that the traffic flows as expected according to the user intent.

+Deployment (input parameter in plug and unplug services methods) A deployment is a list composed as follows:
+ [{'context': node_context,
+  'driver': deploying_driver,
+  'plumbing_info': node_plumbing_needs},
+   ...]
+No assumptions should be made on the order of the nodes as received in the deployment, but it can be retrieved by calling node_context.current_position

 Data model impact
 -----------------